BradHillier/TaskMaster/README.md

 ## Read the Docs
 Documentation for the project has been generated using [pdoc](https://pdoc3.github.io/pdoc/)

-and can be viewed by opening `./docs/src.html`
+and can be viewed [here](https://raw.githack.com/BradHillier/TaskMaster/main/docs/src.html) or by opening `./docs/src.html`

 Currently, not all files have documentation, though the following files are fully or partially documented: